Belgrade Beer Fest

 The Goal

-The goal is to help Belgrade BeerFest by designing a responsive website that will be user-friendly and easy to navigate to book a pass via bar code, follow the Concert(s) live, and follow the lineup in real time - get notifications directly from the website.
+The goal is to help Belgrade BeerFest by designing a responsive website that will be user-friendly and easy to navigate to book a pass via bar code, follow the Concert(s) live, and follow the lineup in real time, and et notifications directly from the website.

 I will include features such as multiple passes selection, news, and live stream - all four stages- and follow the lineup in real-time.